Akshat7garg/NotionX/README.md

 # NotionX

-code uploading and deployment will be done on 14th June, 2025
+code uploading and deployment will be done on 27th June, 2025 before 07:00 pm.